Nigel Pivaro

-Nigel Pivaro (born 11 December 1959) is an English actor and journalist.
+Nigel Pivaro (born 11 December 1959) is a British actor and journalist.
 He is best known for playing Terry Duckworth, the son of Jack and Vera Duckworth in Coronation Street.

 Career

-Pivaro was born in Manchester, England to an Italian father and English mother.
+Pivaro was born in Manchester, England and has Italian ancestry.
 After studying acting at the Royal Academy of Dramatic Art, Pivaro made his acting debut in Short of Mutiny at the Theatre Royal Stratford East, Stratford, London in February 1983.

 In August 1983, Pivaro was cast in the British soap opera Coronation Street as Terry Duckworth, the wayward son of the characters Jack and Vera.
-Pivaro left the soap as a regular character in 1987 but returned to the show on a recurring basis in the 1990s and early 2000s.
-He returned for a few episodes in January 2008 when his character attended the funeral of his mother Vera.
+Pivaro appeared as a regular character for four years until his departure in June 1987.
+He returned the following year appearing from August to December 1988.
+He continued making appearances on the show on a recurring basis from 1992 to 2002.
+After a six year hiatus, he returned for two episodes in January 2008 when his character attended the funeral of his mother Vera.

-The character returned in 2012 to participate in a major storyline involving his estranged son Tommy and his girlfriend Tina McIntyre in which Terry left her to die in a burning railway arch.
+He made his most recent and final appearance to date in 2012 to participate in a major storyline involving his estranged son Tommy and his girlfriend Tina McIntyre in which Terry left her to die in a burning railway arch.
 These episodes were broadcast from April to May 2012.

 Apart from Coronation Street Pivaro made guest appearances in the television series Hetty Wainthropp Investigates as Sergeant Pearce and Expert Witness as killer Colin Wardle.
 He also appeared in The Sunny Side of the Street for Channel Four.

 Pivaro has acted in many theatre productions, including Wuthering Heights, What the Butler Saw, A Taste of Honey, The Tempest, Greek, An Evening with Gary Lineker co-starring Paul Ritter, Funny Peculiar, A View from the Bridge and Up and Under, including a 2003 appearance with John Altman in the John Godber play Bouncers.
 (Altman played Nick Cotton in EastEnders.)
 In 1987, he won the Edinburgh Festival Fringe 1st in the play No Further Cause for Concern.